codeFliers/JAVA-EE/README.md

 4
 onComplete
 ```
-For now, we handle the main Thread but not the number of child thread.
+For now, we handle the main Thread but not the number of children threads.
 In this example, we will have a limited amount of children threads.
 Client will be able to download a file (fake) but only 10 bytes at a time for a total of 100 bytes.
 We are limited to 3 background threads and will use a limited FIFO table "LinkedBlockingQueue".
 When a client download 10 bytes and is not at 100 yet, it return to the tails of the table before downloading again.
 ![asyncExample](https://user-images.githubusercontent.com/58827656/131699397-a62592b1-1b18-4852-a912-fc61030c42c8.png)